-Apr.
-1978: Joined Hitachi, Ltd.

-Apr.2009: Corporate Officer and General Manager of Hitachi Works, Power Systems Group, Hitachi, Ltd.

-Apr.
-2014: Representative Executive Officer, Executive Vice President and Executive Officer of Hitachi, Ltd.

-Apr.
-2015: Deputy Chairman of Hitachi Europe Ltd. Jul.
-2016: Chairman of the Board of Hitachi Research Institute Apr.
-2017: Representative Executive Officer and Chairman of Hitachi Construction Machinery Co., Ltd.

-Jun.
-2017: Representative Executive Officer, Chairman, Executive Officer and Director of Hitachi Construction Machinery Co., Ltd.

-Apr.
-2019: Adviser of Hitachi, Ltd. (current position) Jun.
-2019: President of The Hitachi Global Foundation (current position) Outside Director of Astellas Pharma Inc. (current position)
+- Apr.
+1978: Joined Hitachi, Ltd. Apr.
+2009: Corporate Officer and General Manager of Hitachi - Works, Power Systems Group, Hitachi, Ltd. Apr.
+2014: Representative Executive Officer, Executive Vice President and Executive Officer of Hitachi, Ltd. - Apr.
+2015: Deputy Chairman of Hitachi Europe Ltd. - Jul.
+2016: Chairman of the Board of Hitachi Research Institute - Apr.
+2017: Representative Executive Officer and Chairman of Hitachi Construction Machinery Co., Ltd. - Jun.
+2017: Representative Executive Officer, Chairman, Executive Officer and Director of Hitachi Construction Machinery Co., Ltd. - Apr 2019: Adviser of Hitachi Ltd. (current position) Jun.
+2019: President of The Hitachi Global Foundation (current position) Outside Director of Astellas Pharma Inc. - (current position) Mar.

-Mar.
 2020: Outside Director of K & O Energy Group Inc. (current position) Apr.
-2021: Adviser of Tadano Ltd.
+2021: Adviser of Tadano Ltd. - Jun.

-Jun.
 2021: Director (current position)

-He has abundant experience and extensive insight gained over many years as He has abundant experience and extensive insignt gained over many years as a business manager of a general electrical manufacturer and a construction machinery manufacturer.
-He is expected to fulfill his role to supervise management from an objective standpoint independent from those who carry out the Company's business by drawing on his abundant experience and extensive insight gained over many years as a business manager.
+He has abundant experience and extensive insight gained over many years as a business manager of a general electrical manufacturer and a construction machinery manufacturer.
+He is expected to fulfill his role to supervise vendent from those who car ent from an objective standpoint indec out the Company's business by drawing on his abundant experience and extensive insight gained over many years as a business manager.

-Akiko Otsuka Director Outside Director

 Apr.
-1986: Joined Toshiba Corporation

-Oct.
-1995: Studied at Stanford University Graduate School

-Apr.
-2007: Joined NEC Corporation

-Jul.
-2015: Gender Equality Committee in AeroSpace (Soraio

-board) of Japanese Rocket Society (current position) Nov.
-2017: Expert of Space Systems Group I, Space Systems

-Division of NEC Corporation (current position) Mar.
-2018: Earned Doctoral Degree in System Engineering at Keio University
+2007: Joined NEC Corporation Jul.
+2015: Gender Equality Committee in AeroSpace (Sorajo board) of Japanese Rocket Society (current position) Mar.
+2018: Earned Doctoral Degree in System Engineering at Keio University Japan Society for Aeronautical and Space Sciences Apr.
+2021: Adviser of Tadano Ltd. Jun.
+2021: Director (current position) She has abundant knowledge and experience cultivated through

-Apr.
-2019: Chairperson of the Gender Equality Committee of the

-Japan Society for Aeronautical and Space Sciences Apr.
-2021: Adviser of Tadano Ltd.

-Jun.
-2021: Director (current position)

-She has abundant knowledge and experience cultivated through the development of robot arms for the International Space Station and activities of the Gender Equality Committee, among others. and activities of in elearner Equipmy Continuities, arrong omers, arrong or most of She is expected to fulfill her role to supervise management from an objective standpoint independent from those who carry out the Company's business by drawing on her abundant knowledge and experience cultivated through product development and activities of the Gender Equality Committee.
+One is explored to utiliar the role of solution the role of solution that the objective standpoint independent from those who carry out the Company's business by drawing on her abundant knowledge and experience cultivated through product development and activities of the Gender Equality Committee.